JGRennison/OpenTTD-patches/README.md

 * Automated timetables and separation: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=46391)
   * Auto timetabling: Bias timetable adjustment to favour negative adjustments; this is to avoid positive feedback between congestion delays and increased timetable length.
 Reduce jam detection threshold.
   * Auto separation: Fix handling of non-station orders (e.g. waypoints and depots).
+Change to a per-vehicle setting.
 Add a company setting to scale vehicle lateness adjustments.
 No longer set vehicle lateness to 0 if separation fails, instead leave it as it was.
   * Timetable GUI: Allow clearing of timetable time fields which are at 0.
 Allow explicitly setting timetable time fields to 0 without clearing them.
-  * Add a company setting to enable automatic timetabling for new vehicles.
+  * Add company settings to enable automatic timetabling or separation for new vehicles.
   * Allow changing/clearing the timetabled waiting time and max speed of all of a vehicle's orders at once.
+  * Add client setting to show the remainder ticks in timetable, after dividing to days or minutes.
+  * Add a company setting to control the number of ticks used in auto-fill timetable rounding.

 * Vehicle repair cost: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=45642)